Complexity and Complex Systems From Life on Earth to the Universe

 - History via Black Swans

 Studying complex systems can be very rewarding because our minds are ill-equipped to deal with complicated situations requiring slow, rational reasoning.
-Awareness of its limitations and the context where they apply can be invaluable for better decisions.
+Awareness of its limitations and their context can be invaluable for better decisions.

 3. Three Models of Complex Systems